 Partake in Chicken Chew the last weekend of June.

-Bike Ride on the back roads or join the Coloma Cycling Club on their Saturday ride.
+Bike Ride on the back roads or join the Coloma Cycling pay for term papers Club on their Saturday ride.

 Bring your boat and enjoy Pleasant or Wood Lake